Bound3R/customUbuntu/README.md

 ## Optional extensions for visual studio code

-use this command for install by console
+use this commands for install by console
 ```
 code --install-extension Equinusocio.vsc-material-theme
 code --install-extension Equinusocio.vsc-material-theme-icons